rlucioni/recipes/recipes/canele.md

 1. Preheat oven to 500°F.
 2. Combine beeswax and ghee in a glass jar or other heatproof container.
 Place in a simmering pot of water until totally melted, stirring occasionally.
-3. Very briefly warm molds in preheating oven.
-4. To coat each mold: set on a wire rack, fill to the top with melted mixture, quickly dump back into the original container, then invert on rack to drip.
-Put coated molds in freezer for 15 minutes.
+3. To coat each mold: set on a wire rack, fill to the top with melted mixture, quickly dump back into the original container, then invert on rack to drip.
+If it's too warm for them to set at room temperature, you can refrigerate for 10 minutes.
-5. Whisk batter before use.
+4. Whisk batter before use.
 Fill molds to 1 cm from the top, about 60 grams batter per mold.
 Don't overfill or you'll get white butts!
-6. Bake filled molds at 500°F for 10 minutes.
+5. Bake filled molds at 500°F for 10 minutes.
 Lower temp to 375°F and bake until dark mahogany brown, an extra 45-55 minutes.
 Tip out each canele onto a wire rack and let cool completely.
 Leave molds inverted so they can drain.

 Best within hours of baking.
 Don't wash molds!
 Just wipe them out while warm.